 (iii) Collects any amount as tax but fails to pay the same to the Government beyond a period of three months from the date on which such payment becomes due;

-(iv) Collects any tax in connection provisions of this act but fails to pay same to the Government beyond a period of three months from the date on which such payment becomes due;
+(iv) Collects any tax in contravention of provisions of this act but fails to pay same to the Government beyond a period of three months from the date on which such payment becomes due;

 (v) TDS defaults like fails to deduct the tax in accordance with provisions of sec 51(1) or less deducted than which is actually required to be deducted or fails to pay to government so deducted under sub sec(2);